 Fast flowing waters or the areas just above or below a waterfall are very dangerous.
-Here it is difficult to swim against the current and you can easily be swept away or sucked into hydraulics.
-Throw a short log in to the water and observe what happens, if it’s pulled under or swept quickly downstream, don’t swim!
+Here it’s difficult to swim against the current and you can easily be swept away or sucked into hydraulics.
+Throw a short log into the water and observe what happens, if it’s pulled under or swept quickly downstream, don’t swim!

 Safety Tip: Don’t swim under powerful waterfalls.
 They can push and hold you under!

 Water quality can become an issue in a normally swimmable waterway when there’s been a lot of rain creating runoff from surrounding land.
 Swimming holes next to agricultural land may get pesticide or fertiliser runoff, which creates a pretty unpleasant soup to swim in, as do overflowing septic tanks.
 Eww!

 There’s information on water quality for some spots available online, but not a lot.
 If you don’t fancy bringing along a water-testing kit on your day out (who does?) you can look at what’s around and what the weather’s been like and make an educated guess.

 Noticing which insects are present can also be a good indication of the level of pollutants in the water.
 If you’re wanting to satisfy your inner biology geek you could download these handy charts and make Caddis Fly Larvae spotting the game of the day!